 It won out over British, my second choice, for three reasons:

 - I’ve visited Ontario several times and always felt quite comfortable there.

 - The close proximity means familiarity.
 Canada does not feel like a “foreign” country.

 - I felt I could replicate the nation’s attitudes and opinions better than if I had chosen a country outside of North America.

 Even the title of the novel is Canadian in its inspiration.
 During the war, Canadian nursing sisters earned the nickname “angels of mercy” from their patients because of their dedication and hard work as well as the role they played in saving countless lives.

 There’s More to Canada Than Americans Are Taught in School

 While conducting my research, I discovered I had made the right choice.
 Initially, I knew nothing other than Canada participated in the war.
 I came away with a sense of how my main character would have felt about her nation and its accomplishments.

 I also came away with newfound knowledge.
 The names Laurier, Borden, Bourassa and Currie are now familiar to me.
 I know the significance of Vimy Ridge as well as the Second Battle of Ypres and Passchendaele not to mention the smashing of the Hindenburg Line during the Hundred Days Offensive, the divisive effects of conscription and women’s suffrage.

 Suddenly, Angel of Mercy had a secondary reason for having a Canadian protagonist.
-It could be used as a teaching tool, exposing Americans to history most are completely unaware of, but like all works of fiction it would teach subtly through its characters and the events in their lives.
+It could be used as a teaching tool, exposing Americans to history most are completely unaware of.
+After all, most American only know Canada for its politeness, hockey, bacon, Mounties and Degrassi Junior High.